A Conversation on The Lost Scrolls of Ryukyu

 Mike’s legacy transcends publishing.
 His passion for comic books, motorcycles, and sci-fi showcased the depth of his personality.

 For condolences or Mike’s obituary, visit Mike Swope’s Obituary.
-As we navigate life without our friend and publisher, let’s cherish memories, shared wisdom, and the enduring impact of Mike Swope on our lives and the martial arts community.
+As we push forward, let’s cherish memories, shared wisdom, and his enduring impact on our lives and the martial arts community.

 See Totally Taekwondo Issue 178 Tribute to GM Mike Swope